Moses209/Greenhouse_Plant_Growth/README.md

    This could represent different groups or conditions under which the plants were studied or classified.
      - SA, SB, SC (Traditional Greenhouse),
      - TA, TB, TC (IoT-based Greenhouse).

+# File included :

+-  Final_Project.ipynb: The main notebook containing the data wrangling, retrieval and EDA.
+-  README.md: Project documentation and summary.
+-  Advanced_IoT_Dataset.csv: The original dataset.
+-  Greenhouse_Dashboard.twb
+-  Link for the presentation at the bottom of this file.

 # Technologies To Be Use: